fotoente/MIsskey-ebooks-bot/README.md

 ### Known Quirks
 - The startup needs quite some time.
 On my system about 10 seconds.
 You knwo that everything runs well when the first Note is posted.
 - When the bot is started, it could happen that he runs in a timeout in the first 60 seconds.
-To prevent that, just mention the bot and he will stay in a loop
+To prevent that, just mention the bot and he will stay in a loop.
-- When a DM is sent to the bot he exits completly.
-There is a missing subroutine, who will be fixed in a later version of the framework
+- If a lot of notes are loaded, the bot sometimes get stuck.
+To work around this don't use more than 5.000 notes to load.

 ## Works on my machine!